Weak-Driven Learning: How Weak Agents make Strong Agents Stronger: Additional Dynamics Diagnostics for Mixed-Logit Training

 \subsubsection{Shielding in the Confident Regime}

 Assume the target index is $y$ and the strong model drives the mixed prediction to $P_{\mathrm{mix}}(y) \to 1$.
 Then $P_{\mathrm{mix}}(k) \to 0$ for all $k \neq y$, which implies

 Consequently,

-and the weak model receives vanishing curvature information.
-This is the mathematical form of \emph{gradient shielding}: once the strong model dominates and the prediction saturates, both the first-order residual $g$ and its local sensitivity collapse, making it difficult for the weak model to receive informative updates.
+and the cross-branch curvature vanishes.
+This is the mathematical form of \emph{gradient shielding}: once the strong branch dominates and the fused prediction becomes highly concentrated, both the first-order residual $g$ and its local sensitivity collapse, making weak-induced corrections fade in the mixed objective.